 It’s spring!
 Or as this homeschool mom thinks of it, spring book season!

-So many of us are relieved to have made it through the brutal pandemic winter, and reap the rewards of longer days, warmer weather, outdoor grilling, maybe some backyard camping, and of course, flowers that start peeking through the earth.
+So many of us are relieved to have made it through this winter and reap the rewards of longer days, warmer weather, outdoor grilling, maybe some backyard camping, and of course, flowers that start peeking through the earth.